OneDuckyBoy/awesome-CrewAI-projects/marketing_posts_crew/README.md

 ***Disclaimer:** This will use gpt-4o unless you change it to use a different model, and by doing so it may incur in different costs.*

-- **Configure Environment**: Copy `.env.example` and set up the environment variables for [OpenAI](https://platform.openai.com/api-keys).
+- **Configure Environment**: Copy `.env.example` and set up the environment variables for [OpenAI](https://platform.openai.com/api-keys) and for [Serper](https://serper.dev/).
 - **Install Dependencies**: Run `poetry lock && poetry install`.
 - **Customize**: Modify `src/marketing_posts_crew/main.py` to add custom inputs for your agents and tasks.
 - **Customize Further**: Check `src/marketing_posts_crew/config/agents.yaml` to update your agents and `src/marketing_posts_crew/config/tasks.yaml` to update your tasks.
 - **Execute the Script**:
-- Enter your desired topic and a title for the file it will be stored(main_topic)
+- Replace 'marketing_information.md' in the config folder with one that is for your company/person
 - Run `poetry run marketing_posts_crew`

 ## Details & Explanation